hipay/hipay-docs/hipay-enterprise-sdk-magento_1/02-Platform-configuration.md

 -   I want to be notified for the following transaction statuses: `ALL`

 Don’t forget to change `{your-domain.com}` by your own domain and specify the store code if you have enabled it on your Magento configuration.

+## Customized notifications

+If you choose to customize the fields send in the notification, be aware that *"operation"* field is mandatory.
+Refunds depends on it.